-Control - Are you free to work under your own management and not completely managed by your client?
+- Control - Are you free to work under your own management and not completely managed by your client?

-Right of Substitution - Does your contract have a clause allowing somebody other than yourself to perform the task your company has been contracted to do?
+- Right of Substitution - Does your contract have a clause allowing somebody other than yourself to perform the task your company has been contracted to do?

-Providing your own equipment - Will you be using your own equipment?
-If you are not using your own equipment, allowances can be made if it is for good reason (i.e. your clients data security means you cant use your own computer)
+- Providing your own equipment - Will you be using your own equipment?
+If you are not using your own equipment, allowances can be made if it is for good reason (i.e. your clients data security means you can’t use your own computer).

 When considering IR35, HMRC will not look at one issue; they will consider the whole circumstances collectively to determine if you fall inside or outside of IR35.
-If you have any concerns, please contact a member of the Accounting IT team where one of our experts can assist you.